 The University of Edinburgh provides windows anti-virus software to entitled users to protect their home and non-supported desktop PCs from being infected with malware.

-Microsoft Security Essentials is our recommended anti-virus software for non-University-owned computers (i.e. home use machines, personal laptops / desktops etc) running the operating systems Windows 7, Windows Vista and Windows XP.
+Microsoft Security Essentials is our recommended anti-virus software for non-University-owned computers (i.e. home use machines, personal laptops / desktops etc) running the operating systems Windows 7 and Windows Vista.
 This has now been superceded in Windows 8 by Windows Defender which is built in to the operating system.

 System Center Endpoint Protection (SCEP) is currently licensed for use on University-owned computers only (supported desktop machines, departmental laptops etc).